Start of Main Content

 Deborah, a 41-year-old woman in Rumbek, South Sudan, shares her story about life during civil war and her hopes for the future after the referendum. —Lucian Perkins for US Holocaust Memorial Museum

-In late September to early October 2010, Michael Abramowitz and Andrew S. Natsios traveled on a bearing witness trip to South Sudan, which was preparing to vote in January 2011 on a referendum for independence.
-Stipulated in the 2005 Comprehensive Peace Agreement that ended the two-decade civil war between the north and the south, the referendum was a decisive and potentially explosive political moment for Sudan.
+In 2010, the Museum traveled on a bearing witness trip to Southern Sudan, which was preparing to vote in January 2011 on a referendum for independence from Sudan.
+The referendum was part of the 2005 Comprehensive Peace Agreement that ended the two-decade civil war between the north and the south, and was a decisive and potentially explosive political moment for Sudan.
 As it approached that crossroads, Sudan—which has a history of group-targeted violence—displayed many warning signs for mass atrocities against civilians in the lead-up to and following the referendum.
-Additionally, the nation faced challenges that included threats of violence along the north-south border and unresolved issues related to rights of citizenship and migration and the division of resources and land.
-Abramowitz, Director of the Museum's genocide prevention program, and Natsios, former U.S. special envoy to Sudan, traveled with prize-winning photographer Lucian Perkins and documented their conversations with survivors, key political leaders, and members of civil society.

 Funding for this trip was provided by The Miles Lerman Fund for Bearing Witness.
 The Museum gratefully acknowledges the generous support of Jeanette Lerman-Neubauer and Joe Neubauer.